ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/01_intro/README.md

     * [ ] I don't know what that is
     * [ ] I know the concept but I have never implemented it
     * [ ] Yes
-* Overall, how would you rate your skill level of using JavaScript?
+* Overall, how would you rate your skill level of using web technologies, such as JavaScript?
     * [ ] Never done it
     * [ ] Novice
     * [ ] Intermediate